 If there is no risk of run-off to watercourses and where no sensitive vegetation will be affected, a wider range of herbicides can be used.
 These are usually sprayed on – but can also be applied directly to target plants using a weed-wiper or herbicide glove.
 Some herbicides can also be injected into the hollow stems of the plant immediately after cutting.
 However, this is time-consuming and costly.
 Repeated herbicide treatments over several years are normally recommended for complete control of Japanese Knotweed.
 Continued monitoring of the treated areas should also be carried out to ensure that no new shoots appear.

 For short-term control, Japanese knotweed can be cut, taking care that fragments of splintered stem are not spread.
 However, this will not eradicate Japanese knotweed, and the plant will continue to grow once cutting ceases.

 Japanese Knotweed can regenerate from very small fragments of rhizome (as little as 0.7 grams) and any waste material from cutting, mowing or excavation, should be disposed of according to the Environmental Protection Act 1990 (Duty of Care) regulations.
 Equipment that is likely to result in further spread of Japanese Knotweed, such as a flail mower should not be used.

-If you want to find out more about how you can manage Japanese Knotweed, visit the website of the Environment Agency www.gov.uk/government/organisations/environment-agency.
+If you want to find out more about how you can manage Japanese Knotweed, visit the website of the Environment Agency.

-If you are trying to sell a house that is affected by Japaneses Knotweed, whether it has failed a survey or another sale has fallen through, you can simply sell the property fast to 365 Property Buyer.
-We buy any house with Japanese Knotweed for cash and can complete in just 5 days.
+If you are trying to sell a house that is affected by Japanese Knotweed, whether it has failed a survey or another sale has fallen through, you can simply sell the property fast to 365 Property Buyer.
+We buy any house with Japanese Knotweed for cash and can complete in just five days.
 Simply fill in the property postcode for an instant online cash offer.